VatsalPatel18/Graph-Attention-Autoencoder-for-MultiOmics-Analysis/README.md

 - `models/`: This directory includes the models developed during the study.
 - `results/`: Contains output from the models including figures and result summaries.
 - `graph_autoencoder.py`: Implements the graph autoencoder model.
-- `HyperParameter Search.py`: Script for hyperparameter tuning of models.
+- `HyperParameterSearch.py`: Script for hyperparameter tuning of models.
 - `train_GAE.py`: Main training script for the Graph Attention Network.
 - `LICENSE`: License file for the project.